uwmadisoncals/cals-main-plugins/wp-ses/readme.txt

 We are not otherwise linked to Amazon or Amazon Web Services.
 Please direct your specific Amazon questions to Amazon support.

-= How can I setup default values for a multisite install? =

-Please test using the UI first, then if all works as expected, try using the following constants.

-Edit the wp-config.php file and add any of the following constants:

-	// AWS Access Key ID
-	define('WP_SES_ACCESS_KEY','blablablakey');

-	// AWS Secret Access Key
-	define('WP_SES_SECRET_KEY','blablablasecret');

-	// From mail (optional) must be an Amazon SES validated email
-	// hard coded email, leave empty or comment out to allow custom setting via panel define('WP_SES_FROM','me@....');

-	// Return path for bounced emails (optional)
-	// hard coded email, leave empty or comment out to allow custom setting via panel define('WP_SES_RETURNPATH','return@....');

-	// ReplyTo (optional) - This will get the replies from the recipients.
-	// hard coded email, or 'headers' for using the 'replyto' from the headers.
-	// Leave empty or comment out to allow custom setting via panel define('WP_SES_REPLYTO','headers');

-	// Hide list of verified emails (optional) define('WP_SES_HIDE_VERIFIED',true);

-	// Hide SES Stats panel (optional)
-	define('WP_SES_HIDE_STATS',true);

-	// Auto activate the plugin for all sites (optional) define('WP_SES_AUTOACTIVATE',true);

-	When using defines to hardcode your setting, don't forget to define the SES endpoints, too :

-	define('WP_SES_ENDPOINT', 'email.us-east-1.amazonaws.com');
-	OR
-	define('WP_SES_ENDPOINT', 'email.us-west-2.amazonaws.com');
-	OR
-	define('WP_SES_ENDPOINT', 'email.eu-west-1.amazonaws.com');

-= How to do other actions on mail sent? =

-I was asked to add a hook once mail is sent.
-Could be used to log emails, or post email info to an API or database.

-wpses_mailsent hook is available for that use.

-In your code, define a callback function :

-function myMailSentHook($to, $subject, $message, $headers, $attachments ) { ... }
-// params are the same as the wp_mail() function.

-// Then add your action :
-add_action('wpses_mailsent','myMailSentHook',10,5);
+= How does this work on WordPress Multisite? =

+You can configure the entire network to use the same settings by configuring the plugin via the Network Admin settings screen.
+If a subsite should have different settings, you can override some or all of the network settings by going to the WP Offload SES Lite settings page for that subsite.

+You can also use the `WPOSES_SETTINGS` constant to define settings that will be applied to all subsites and can’t be overridden via the UI:

+	define( 'WPOSES_SETTINGS', serialize( array(
+		// Send site emails via Amazon SES.
+		'send-via-ses'          => true,
+		// Enable open tracking.
+		'enable-open-tracking'  => true,
+		// Enable click tracking.
+		'enable-click-tracking' => true,
+		// Amazon SES region (e.g. 'us-east-1' - leave blank for default region).
+		'region'                => 'us-east-1',
+		// Changes the default email address used by WordPress 'default-email'         => 'your-email@example.com',
+		// Changes the default email name used by WordPress.
+		'default-email-name'    => 'Your Name Here',
+		// Sets the "Reply-To" header for all outgoing emails.
+		'reply-to'              => 'your-email@example.com',
+		// Sets the "Return-Path" header used by Amazon SES.
+		'return-path'           => 'your-email@example.com',
+		// Amount of days to keep email logs (e.g. 30, 60, 90, 180, 365, 730)
+		'log-duration'          => '30',
+	) ) );

+See our [documentation](https://deliciousbrains.com/wp-offload-ses/doc/settings-constants/?utm_campaign=WP%2BOffload%2BSES&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting) on this for more information.

+= Do you have a hook that is fired when an email is sent? =

+Yes, the `wposes_mail_sent` hook could be used to log emails, or post email info to an API or database:

+	function myMailSentHook( $to, $subject, $message, $headers, $attachments ) {
+		// Your code here.
+	}
+	add_action( 'wposes_mail_sent', 'myMailSentHook', 10, 5 );

 = Can I create a translation for your plugin? =